 This procedure is considered medically necessary for persons with acquired cognitive defects resulting from head trauma, or acute neurologic events including cerebrovascular accident or pediatric developmental condition.
 It is not appropriate for persons without potential for improvement.
-Occupational/speech therapists with specific training typically provide this care, however physical therapists can also provide this care through a team approach.
+Occupational therapists and speech language pathologists with specific training typically provide this care.
 This procedure should be aimed at improving or restoring specific functions which were impaired by an identified illness or injury.